Open interacting particle systems and Ising measures: Generalizations of the Katz-Lebowitz-Spohn model

-for all $\varphi\in\R$.
 The Ising measure is well-defined for $\varphi\to\pm \infty$ but reduces in these limits to the Dirac measure concentrated on the completely empty or completely occupied configuration respectively.
-This trivial limiting cases are therefore excluded from consideration.
+These trivial limiting cases are excluded from consideration.
 If $r=\ell$ the model is symmetric under space reflection $k\mapsto L+1-k$ and reversible.

 In equilibrium thermodynamics, the invariant measure \eqref{Isingperdef} is an Ising measure for periodic boundary conditions where the non-negative real parameter $\beta$ is proportional to the inverse of the temperature $T$, i.e., $\beta = 1/(k_BT)$, where $k_B$ is the Boltzmann constant and $J\in\R$ is a static interaction strength.
 Since $\beta$ appears only on the product $\beta J$ we set $\beta=1$.
-The parameter $\varphi$ plays the role of chemical potential that regulates the particle density $\rho_L$ through the relation
+The parameter $\varphi$ plays the role of chemical potential that regulates the particle density $\rho(L)$ through the relation